-Pursuing a master’s program in Germany is a smart choice, the country has various courses taught in English and German for almost no cost.
+Pursuing a master’s program in Germany is a smart choice; the country offers various courses taught in English and German for almost no cost.
 Moreover, Germany’s economy and job opportunities attract many foreigners.
-With that said finding the job and staying after studies sound like a good idea.
+With that said, finding a job and staying after studies sound like a good idea.

-Firstly apply for an extension of your student visa, this will allow you to stay in Germany for an additional 18 months.
-During this time you should find employment suitable to your degree.
-Upon receiving a job offer the graduate can receive a residence permit for employment purposes or EU Blue Card, both have a length of 4 years.
+You can apply for an extension of your student visa to stay in Germany for an additional 18 months.
+During this time, you should find employment suitable to your degree.
+Upon signing a job contract, the graduate can receive a residence permit for employment purposes or EU Blue Card.

-If you want to work in Germany after completing the studies it’s important to know which chances you have.
-Possible employment shouldn’t be your reason to study in Germany instead it must be a great quality of education and low costs.
-Continue to read if you want to find a job after your masters in Germany.
+If you want to work in Germany after completing your studies, it’s important to know which chances you have.
+Possible employment shouldn’t be your reason to study in Germany instead, it must be a great quality of education and low costs.
+Continue reading if you want to find a job after your masters in Germany.

 German high education is recognized all over the world, which gives you an excellent career perspective.
 Let’s focus on Germany for now, assuming you would like to spend the following years or maybe the entire life after graduation working here.

-And it’s reasonable, Germany has one of the lowest unemployment rates in the EU and needs highly qualified professionals at the same time.
-However, not all occupations are in demand in Germany, you should be careful with choosing a master’s program if your goal in straight employment after.
+And it’s reasonable.
+Germany has one of the lowest unemployment rates in the EU and needs highly qualified professionals at the same time.
+However, not all occupations are in demand in Germany; you should be careful with choosing a master’s program if your goal is straight employment after.

 Otherwise, you might struggle to find a job for a long time, together with German graduates from your major.

 The German government gives graduates 18 months to find a job, so you got enough time.
-In this period of time one should be able to sustain himself: have funds, accommodations, and health insurance.
+During this period of time, one should be able to sustain himself: have funds, accommodations, and health insurance.

 All these conditions must be met when applying for 18 months extension of your student residence permit.
-During this time a graduate student could undertake normal employment for students, which includes short-term and long-term jobs.
+During this time, a graduate student could undertake regular employment for students, which includes short-term and long-term jobs.

 These jobs can also be unrelated to your degree.

-Only after he/she receives an appropriate to the qualifications job offer in Germany the employment residence permit can be obtained (read below which options are available).
+Only after they receive an appropriate to the qualifications job offer in Germany, the employment residence permit can be obtained (read below which options are available).

-It is very important to estimate your chances of getting a job after the Master’s program because it can range drastically.
+Estimating your chances of getting a job after the Master’s program is crutial because they can range drastically.
 Many factors will influence your employability in Germany.
 Here are some of them and our tips on increasing your chances.

-Before choosing the master’s program one should analyze a job market in Germany, which professions are in demand, which not.
+Before choosing the master’s program, one should analyze the job market in Germany, which professions are in demand and which are not.

-The master’s degree in history or social science won’t make a favour to you, as there are already too many German graduates for these fields.
+A master’s degree in history or social science won’t do a favour to you, as there are already too many German graduates in these fields.

 If Germany isn’t your last stop, you could look into the job market of other potential countries of employment.
 What is popular there now?
 Which industry is booming?
 How many people graduate every year in these areas?
 How many jobs are currently available?

-Answering these questions will help you to make a choice that is beneficial to the future career whether it’s Germany or not.
+Answering these questions will help you to make a choice that is beneficial to your future career, whether it’s Germany or not.

 Moreover, you should choose a discipline with not only academic interest but also with direct industrial application.
-Very theory-based degrees won’t make you any good when searching for jobs in private companies, although you can work at university if it’s your goal.
+Theory-based degrees won’t make you any good when searching for jobs in private companies, although you can work at university if it’s your goal.

 The rule of thumb is that engineers and IT professionals will find a job easier in Germany, assuming they don’t speak German.

-The second important and little bit discriminating factor is your country of origin or residence of which country do you have.
+The second essential and little bit discriminating factor is your country of origin.

-Although Germany isn’t a racist country it’s still important from which country job applicants are coming.
-Granted all Europeans have excellent chances of finding the job in Germany since they are free to move without a visa and don’t need a permit to work.
+Although Germany isn’t a racist country, it’s still important from which country job applicants are coming.
+Granted, all Europeans have excellent chances of finding a job in Germany since they are free to move without a visa and don’t need a permit to work.

 All non-Europeans have it harder and need to follow strict regulations.
-Especially people from very different than Germany counties can find it difficult to find a job, cultural differences are too big and some companies just prefer to avoid it.
+Especially people from very different to Germany countries can find it challenging to find a job, cultural differences are too significant, and some companies just prefer to avoid it.

 Look at this logically and estimate your chances based on this.
 Non-Europeans from Western and nearby Eastern countries have it a little bit easier in Germany.

-For instance, many employers will be happy to hire a person from a privileged country since many of them are native English speakers and have similar backgrounds as Germans do.
+For instance, many employers will be happy to hire a person from a privileged country since many are native English speakers and have similar backgrounds as Germans.

-Privileges countries are the US, Australia, Canada, South Korea, Israel, Japan.
+The US, Australia, Canada, South Korea, Israel, and Japan are privileged countries.

 Which languages do you speak and how fluent?
 German is always beneficial, and I will always recommend learning the local language if your plans for Germany are long-term.

-If you just want to spend a couple of years here and there, learning the language shouldn’t bother you.
+Learning the language shouldn’t bother you if you just want to spend a couple of years here and there.

 Nevertheless, the German employer will prioritize a candidate who speaks German over someone who doesn’t, at least in most cases.
-If we are talking about the position, which involves actively speaking English and especially with overseas customers, English natives will win in this situation even without German.
+If we are talking about a position involving actively speaking English, especially with overseas customers, English natives will win in this situation even without German.

-Generally, German proficiency plays an important role in finding employment in Germany.
+Generally, German proficiency plays an essential role in finding employment in Germany.
 Fluency in the German language is a highly required skill for any position.

 - work part-time during your studies

-Part-time employment can make you a huge favour also if you are studying a bachelor’s degree.
+Part-time employment can be benefitial if you are studying for a bachelor’s degree.
 Working during full-time studies is essential, especially working in companies that you see as your prospective employer for a job after graduation.

-Moreover, It is helpful to make an internship in the company you are interested to work for.
-So they can see you on practice during this period and if you are the fit, the employer will eventually hire you for a full-time or part-time job.
+Moreover, it’s helpful to do an internship in the company you are interested in working for.
+So they can see you in practice during this period, and if you are the fit, the employer will eventually hire you for a full-time or part-time job.

-- gain some work experience before you start the master program
+- gain some work experience before you start the master’s program

-Having real hands-on work experience will always improve your CV, whatever it is your home country, Germany, or any other place in the world.
-Obviously, work experience from Germany has a higher significance for employers.
+Having real hands-on work experience will always improve your CV, whether it’s your home country, Germany, or any other place in the world.
+Work experience from Germany has a higher significance for employers.

 - build a network

 Your network is your net worth, as cliche as it sounds, you need to build a network in order to be more successful.
-Especially, when you are a foreigner in a foreign country people that you know can help a lot.
+Especially when you are a foreigner in a foreign country, people you know can help a lot.

-Expand your contacts on LinkedIn, be active on Facebook groups, attend events in Germany related to your career, a fair (there are plenty in Germany), networking events.
-If you are living in big cities there is always something going on related to the business.
+Expand your contacts on LinkedIn, be active on Facebook groups, attend events in Germany related to your career, a fair (there are plenty in Germany), and networking events.
+If you are living in a big city, there is always something going on related to the business.

 - learn German

-To avoid the obstacles mentioned above learn German!
-Your life will be so much easier in Germany if you will speak the language.
-You will be also more confident while living here, applying for jobs, and attending the interviews.
+To avoid the obstacles mentioned above, learn German!
+Your life will be much easier in Germany if you speak the language.
+You will also be more confident while living here, applying for jobs, and attending the interviews.

-Speaking German will be your unfair advantage on other foreign graduates and applicants for the same job.
-Hey, you need to have something to stand out!
-If you have great notes, valuable experience, you might be all right without the German, but if not, what’s the point for the employer to hire you?
+Speaking German will be your unfair advantage over other foreign graduates and applicants for the same job.
+You need to have something to stand out!
+If you have great notes, and valuable experience, you might be all right without the German, but if not, what’s the point for the employer to hire you?

 - keep going

-This is the easiest thing you can do, the hardest will be to KEEP GOING.
-You probably will need to send more than 50 applications in order to get a job.
+This is the easiest thing you can do; the hardest will be to KEEP GOING.
+You will probably need to send more than 50 applications to get a job.
 It will take time and patience, but it will definitely be worth it.
-The way to the great career in Germany isn’t easy, and it didn’t mean to be.
+The way to a great career in Germany isn’t easy, and it didn’t mean to be.

 A wrong CV and Cover Letter can prevent you from the success of finding a job in Germany.

 You might already know enough about your CV: include information about you, your education, skills, and experience.
-You should adapt your CV and Covering Letter for every company individually, add the high-quality picture for a better impression.
+You should adapt your CV and Covering Letter for every company individually and add a high-quality picture for a better impression.

 As well as why you choosed this company.
 Check the job ad for special requirements, duties, and responsibilities and refer to your own experiences and skills.

 A cover letter in Germany is never longer than one page.
-There are shouldn’t be any spelling mistakes and wrong grammar.
+There shouldn’t be any spelling mistakes or wrong grammar.

-For this reason, the long and complex interview process is common in Germany.
-The candidate will go through 3-4 rounds of interviews with different managers, tests, exercises and etc. The interview process for one position can last more than a week.
+For this reason, the long and complex interview process is typical in Germany.
+The candidate will go through 3-4 rounds of interviews with different managers, tests, exercises, etc. The interview process for one position can last more than a week.
 So you better have time.

 After officially completing your degree, you will have 18 months to find a job.

-The first step after completion of a master’s degree in Germany will be an application for 18 months extension of your student residence permit.
+The first step after completing a master’s degree in Germany will be an application for 18 months of your student residence permit extension.
 These documents you should provide at the immigration office of your town: